Woman overwhelmed by large stacks of cash in office cubicle

 Your Best Training Tool Might Already Be Free

-Managers think that workplace training needs expensive software with dramatic animations and enough buttons to launch a satellite.
+Managers think that workplace training needs expensive software with dramatic animations and enough buttons to launch a satellite, without even considering using free training tools.
 Somebody mentions Articulate 360 or Adobe Captivate and suddenly a small business is pricing software that costs more than the break room fridge.

 Most employees do not care what platform the training was built in.
-They care if it wastes their time and whether it actually helps them do their job.
+They only care if it wastes their time and whether it actually helps them do their job better.

 Google Forms is sitting there for free.